-And my answer is Absoltuely!!!
+And my answer is Absolutely!!!
 But it will likely be temporary.
 Watch my video below on why blood sugar and toxicity may prevent you from weight loss, where I briefly address restrictive programs.
 Following a low carb, high protein, high fat diet falls into the restrictive category in my books.

 Now for you True Keto followers.
 If you are still with me, thank you!

-If you are following the program to put your body into ketosis, you will have to significantly limit your carbohydrates which means you will have to limit natural carbohydrate containing foods which largely come form the plant kingdom (fruits and veggies in particular).
-If you are following Keto and sticking to your macro’s but focusing on nutrient dense plant foods like dark greens, you are definitely doing better than some, however when it comes to the plant world, variety is very important!
+If you are following the program to put your body into ketosis, you will have to significantly limit your carbohydrates which means you will have to limit natural carbohydrate containing foods which largely come from the plant kingdom (fruits and veggies in particular).
+If you are following Keto and sticking to your macros but focusing on nutrient dense plant foods like dark greens, you are definitely doing better than some, however when it comes to the plant world, variety is very important!

 Many of the nutrients our body needs are water-soluble, which means they are not stored and thus have to be obtained form our diet on a daily basis.
 Restrictions on the variety and number of plants you eat can put you at higher risks for some nutrient deficiencies, as well as may potentially limit your protection against oxidative stress.

 If we don't manage the onslaught of oxidative stress over time, it causes damage.
 I definitely don't have time to explain the concerns of oxidative stress here, but if you are not 100% clear on what it is, and the risk it poses to your health, please take the time to look it up!
-Its believed to be the underlying cause of serious diseases like cancer and cardiovascular disease (damaging arterial walls).
+It is believed to be the underlying cause of serious diseases like cancer and cardiovascular disease (damaging arterial walls).

-So for you true keto followers, who are following a high fat, low protein, low carb diet, my concern for you lands at not being in a position to eat enough foods from the plant kingdom and still maintain a state of ketosis.
+So for you true keto followers, who are following a high fat, low protein, low carb diet, my concern for you lands on not being in a position to eat enough foods from the plant kingdom and still maintain a state of ketosis.

 Most cancer organizations will suggest that we need anywhere between 7-13 servings of fruits and vegetables daily for protection, which we both know will take you right out of ketosis!

-It's because I truly because I care about helping people that I am putting myself out there to speak on the difference between true keto and the high protein, high fat fad, that I am seeing labeled as keto.
+It's because I truly care about helping people that I am putting myself out there to speak on the difference between true keto and the high protein, high fat fad, that I am seeing labeled as keto.

-In closing, I want to thank everyone who reached out publicly and privately to thank me for addressing something no wants to talk about because its such a hot topic!
+In closing, I want to thank everyone who reached out publicly and privately to thank me for addressing something no one wants to talk about because it's such a hot topic!
 I have never been one to shy away from sharing my position and I realize how personal our dietary choices can be, so I respectfully appreciate your personal position.

 My intention was not to shame anyone, but to gently bring awareness to the consequences of this diet done wrong and to take up a position on the real potential health challenges the true keto follower may also face as well.